roominforest/Calibration-Unet/README.md

 # Calibration-Unet
-unzip the validation data in the data floder;
+unzip the val_data.zip in ./data/neuron_dataset/;
-run python demo.py
+change the settings in the demo.yml file to fit your conditions. run python demo.py